Dpdl-io/DpdlEngine/Install_requirements.md

 https://www.java.com/en/download/manual.jsp

 Some Dpdl API functions (ex. embedded C code) make use of the Dpdl native API library 'dpdlnativeapi'.
-The Dpdl native API library is platform dependent and is available for the following platforms:
+The Dpdl native API library is platform dependent and is currently available for the following platforms:

 * MacOS 13.4 (arm)
 * Linux x86_64 (x84 64bit)